-- Pay any amounts owed to ICBC, such as for the:
+- Pay any amounts owed to ICBC, such as a Driver Risk Premium.

 - Pay a $31 short-term driver’s licence fee and $250 reinstatement fee.

 There may be additional requirements before you can get your licence back.
-For more information, visit RoadSafetyBC website or
+For more information, visit RoadSafetyBC or contact us.

 Driving while prohibited